 -Sandra Schustack, Organizational Expert

-Sandra Schustack NYC Chief Organizer
+Sandra Schustack Chief Organizer

 Sandra in a nutshell…

 On the average day you can find me in a sea of moving boxes unpacking my client’s things and setting up their homes for success.
 On a really good day, I’m elbow deep in their sock drawer, sorting, color-coding and LOVING it!
-Space transformation has been part of my life since I was a mini.
+Space transformation has been part of my life since I was a kid.

 What did you do before you were a professional organizer?